tfrce/thedaywefightback/homepage-text.md

 In January 2012 we defeated the SOPA and PIPA censorship legislation with the largest Internet protest in history.
 A year ago this month one of that movement's leaders, Aaron Swartz, tragically passed away.

-Today we face a different threat, one that undermines the Internet, and the notion that any of us live in a genuinely free society: mass surveillance.
+Today we face another critical threat, one that again undermines the Internet and the notion that any of us live in a genuinely free society: mass surveillance.

-If Aaron were alive, he'd be on the front lines, fighting against a world in which governments observe, collect, and analyze our every digital action.

-Now, on the anniversary of Aaron's passing, and in celebration of the win against SOPA and PIPA that he helped make possible, we are planning a day of protest against mass surveillance, to take place **this February 11th**.
+In honor of the anniversary of Aaron's passing, and in celebration of the win against SOPA and PIPA two years ago we are planning a day of protest against mass surveillance, to take place **this February 11th**.

+Together we will push back against powers that seek to observe, collect, and analyze our every digital action.
+Together, we will make it clear that such behavior is not compatible with democratic governance.
+And if we persist, eventually win this fight, together.

+We ask you to join the cause by emailing and calling your lawmakers on that day, by hosting a widget or banner on your website to mobilize your visitors, and to encourage others to join our cause.

 ## WHAT WE'LL DO ON FEBRUARY 11th: